pavlobaron/TweeFT/README.md

 In case of errors or timeouts, each side (sender and receiver) will send cancelation DMs.
 TweeFT will also have to deal with Twiiter limits for maximum tweets per hour per account, so some caps will need to be done sometimes.

+Then, there is of course the integeration.
+The question is if it would be possible to seamlessly integrate TweeFT into the network stack so we could use a simple FTP client.
+The first step on the way there will be the inets integration.

 That's it.